 (MCCN) is one of the ways that Merry Lea shares its ecological expertise with the broader community.
 MCCN was founded in 2005 by Dr. Luke Gascho, who was Merry Lea’s executive director at the time.
 The organization works with Mennonite congregations, encouraging them to claim their biblical and theological foundation regarding the care of God’s creation and to act faithfully to restore the earth.
 The leader of MCCN is employed by Merry Lea.
 Everence Financial, Goshen, Ind., is also a primary supporter of MCCN.

-Harrisonburg, Va., advances thinking and action in Anabaptist and other faith communities to mitigate climate change.
+This center in Harrisonburg, Va., advances thinking and action in Anabaptist and other faith communities to mitigate climate change.
 Goshen College is one of three core partners that collaborate on the work.
 Mennonite Creation Care Network and CSCS jointly offer retreats on climate change for pastors who want to engage this issue.

 (AMBS), Elkhart, Ind., provides graduate and lifelong Anabaptist theological education rooted in the saving power of the life, death, resurrection and ongoing ministry of Jesus Christ.
 An agreement between Merry Lea and AMBS enables seminary students to earn academic credit through Merry Lea’s Sustainability Leadership Semester.
 Merry Lea team members are also typically involved in the Rooted and Grounded Conference on Land and Stewardship that AMBS hosts.